krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 -------------------------------------------

 .. warning:
-    Connectivity is made approximately deterministic as each instance of mesh generatio uses the same ``seed=0``.
+    Connectivity is made approximately deterministic as each instance of mesh generation uses the same ``seed=0``.

 2D Mesh generation